sweet-spud/Oinkers-A-Pigs-Vengeance/README.md

 # Oinkers-A-Pigs-Vengeance

 ### A minecraft mod adding the Pig Dimension, featuring: new weapons, amor, tools, mobs, crops, and more.

-Includes JEI compatibility.
+- This mod is dependent on GeckoLib.
+Uses version 1.19-3.1.39, other 1.19.3 versions may work.
+GeckoLib: https://www.curseforge.com/minecraft/mc-mods/geckolib/files/4181377
+- This mod includes JEI (Just Enough Items) support.

 ## Mobs
 <details>